Shopping Cart

 Featured: The Mia in Rose Gold and The Infinity in Rose Gold

 Maybe you like the same movies but for different reasons.
 Or maybe you share the same palate when it comes to food but operate from different ends of the palette when it comes to clothes.
 Meeting in the middle isn’t a compromise — it’s how people fit their lives together.
+After all, no two people on the planet agree about everything and have all the exact same tastes and preferences.
 Maybe you both share a fondness for rose gold but have extremely different ring finger sizes.
 Choose a common element and enjoy the comfort of a different fit.

 Just Make Sure the Compromise Works for Both of You

 You will wear these bands for the rest of your life.
 So if a common theme doesn’t work for both of you, don’t resign yourself to it.
+And don’t let trying to find a perfect compromise put a damper on your wedding plans.
+It’s really not that big of a deal!
 You know what will look good on both of you?
 The satisfaction of being pleased with something you plan on wearing for decades.
+So, be sure to honor your personal style when shopping for wedding bands.

 A Matching Set — with Some Alternates